Six Flags Entertainment Corporation (SIX) Shares Up Despite Recent Market Volatility

-Six Flags Entertainment Corporation (NYSE: SIX)’s stock price has increased by 1.23 compared to its previous closing price of 25.14.
-Despite this, the company has experienced a -12.21% fall in its stock price over the last five trading sessions.
+Six Flags Entertainment Corporation (NYSE: SIX)’s stock price has increased by 1.33 compared to its previous closing price of 24.87.
+Nevertheless, the company has seen a -0.98% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/20/22 that Activist Investor Urges Six Flags to Monetize Its Real Estate

 Is It Worth Investing in Six Flags Entertainment Corporation (NYSE: SIX) Right Now?